learning2hash/learning2hash.github.io/_publications/iscen2014memory.markdown

 bibkey: iscen2014memory
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1412.3328'}
-tags: ['Retrieval Models', 'Unimodal', 'Independent', 'Shallow']
+tags: ['Indexing', 'Approximate Nearest Neighbor Search']
 ---
 We study an indexing architecture to store and search in a database of high-dimensional vectors from the perspective of statistical signal processing